 6. “My husband has been unable to be a supportive spouse for me since the very beginning of this journey.
 He did not stay with me the night of my diagnosis, and he has rarely accompanied me to doctor’s appointments or treatments.
 He stays away from me most of the time, sleeps in another bed, and spends most of his non-working hours sleeping.
 My supportive friends are extremely angry with my husband and are encouraging me to leave him.
 This is a second marriage for us – we’ve been married eight years.
 I am very torn.”

-A 2009 study of married couples conducted at the University of Washington in Seattle found that men are seven times more likely to leave a relationship because of their partner’s serious illness than wives are.
+A 2009 study on “partner abandonment” among married couples conducted at the University of Washington in Seattle found that men are six times more likely to leave a relationship because of their partner’s serious illness than wives are.

 Wouldn’t the prospect of being on her own after a divorce be even worse for a woman living with a serious illness than staying in an unhappy marriage?